open-component-model/ocm-website/content/docs/examples/creds-in-ocmconfig.md

 #### HTTP, port number, empty path

 To access artifacts in `http://127.0.0.1:5001`:
-* Omit the protocol
+* Note the quotes around the `port` number
-* Omit the port number
+* The fields `scheme` and  `port` are optional.
+If not specified, the OCM CLI will use the credentials for all schemes and ports on that host
-* As the URL has no path behind the port number, `pathprefix` element can be removed or left empty
+* As the URL has no path behind the port number, `pathprefix` element can be removed

 ```yaml
 type: generic.config.ocm.software/v1